low-rb/low_type/README.md

 ### Sinatra

 `include LowType` in your modular `Sinatra::Base` subclass to get Sinatra specific return types.
-LowType will automatically add the necessary `content_type` and type check the return value:
+LowType will automatically add the necessary `content_type` [UNRELEASED] and type check the return value:

 ```ruby
 require 'sinatra/base'